 If you're in the market for a pair of new wireless earbuds and you also happen to own an Apple smartphone or tablet, chances are the Apple AirPods and AirPods Pro are on your radar.

 But the big question is are they worth buying over the standard AirPods?
 Alternatively, if you already own a pair of the AirPods, is it worth upgrading?
-Read on, and we'll explain all...
+Or should you wait for the AirPods 3?
+Read on, and we'll explain which we think is better.

 The Apple AirPods 2 don't have any form of noise-cancelling tech – you'll have to rely on noise isolation from the buds themselves.